Quasi-Oracle Estimation of Heterogeneous Treatment Effects: A Loss Function for Treatment Effect Estimation

-Given these preliminaries, we here study the following class of two-step estimators motivated by the above oracle procedure: \begin{enumerate} \item Fit \smash{$\hatm(x)$} and \smash{$\he(x)$} via methods tuned for optimal predictive accuracy, then \item Estimate treatment effects via a plug-in version of \eqref{eq:oracle}, where \smash{$\he^{(-i)}(X_i)$}, etc., denote held-out predictions, i.e., predictions made without using the $i$-th training example,\footnote{Using hold-out prediction for nuisance components, also known as cross-fitting, is an increasingly popular approach for making machine learning methods usable in classical semiparametrics \citep{athey2017efficient,chernozhukov2017double,schick1986asymptotically,van2011targeted,wager2016high}.}
+Divide up the data into $Q$ (typically set to 5 or 10) evenly sized folds.
+Let $q(\cdot)$ be a mapping from the $i=1, \ldots, n$ sample indices to $Q$ evenly sized data folds, and fit \smash{$\hat{m}$} and \smash{$\he$} with cross-fitting over the $Q$ folds via methods tuned for optimal predictive accuracy, then \end{step} \begin{step} Estimate treatment effects via a plug-in version of \eqref{eq:oracle}, where \smash{$\he^{(-q(i))}(X_i)$}, etc., denote predictions made without using the data fold the $i$-th training example belongs to,

-\end{enumerate} In other words, the first step learns an approximation for the oracle objective, and the second step optimizes it.
-We refer to this approach as the $R$-learner in recognition of the work of \citet{robinson1988root}, and also to emphasize the role of residualization.
-We will also refer to the squared loss \smash{$\hL_n\p{\tau(\cdot)}$} as the $R$-loss.
+\end{step} In other words, the first step learns an approximation for the oracle objective, and the second step optimizes it.
+We refer to this approach as the $R$-learner in recognition of the work of \citet{robinson1988root} and to emphasize the role of residualization.
+We will also refer to the squared loss \smash{$\hL_n\{\tau(\cdot)\}$} as the $R$-loss.

 This paper makes the following contributions.
-First, we implement variants of our method based on penalized regression and boosting.
+First, we implement variants of our method based on penalized regression, kernel ridge regression, and boosting.
 In each case, we find that the $R$-learner exhibits promising performance relative to existing proposals.
 Second, we prove that---in the case of penalized kernel regression---error bounds for the feasible estimator for \smash{$\htau(\cdot)$} asymptotically match the best available bounds for the oracle method \smash{$\ttau(\cdot)$}.
-The main point here is that, heuristically, the rate of convergence of \smash{$\htau(\cdot)$} depends only on the ``degrees of freedom'' needed to express $\tau^*(\cdot)$, and not on the degrees of freedom used to estimate $m^*(\cdot)$ and $e^*(\cdot)$.
+The main point here is that, heuristically, the rate of convergence of \smash{$\htau(\cdot)$} depends only on the functional complexity of $\tau^*(\cdot)$, and not on the functional complexity of $m^*(\cdot)$ and $e^*(\cdot)$.
 More formally, provided we estimate $m^*(\cdot)$ and $e^*(\cdot)$ at $o(n^{-1/4})$ rates in root-mean squared error, we show that we can achieve considerably faster rates of convergence for \smash{$\htau(\cdot)$}---and these rates only depend on the complexity of $\tau^*(\cdot)$.
+We note that the oracle version \eqref{eq:oracle_loss} of our loss function is a member of a class of loss functions for heterogeneous treatment effect estimation considered in \citet{luedtke2016super}, and that results in that paper immediately imply large-sample consistency of the minimizer of this oracle loss.
+Our contribution is the result on rates---specifically, that the estimation error in nuisance components does not affect our excess loss bounds for \smash{$\htau(\cdot)$}.